EnhancedNetwork/TOHE-Docs/AboutUs.md

 <details>
 <summary><b><font color=gray>About</font></b></summary>

 I'm just a girl who loves to play video games and is obsessed with everything <font color=#f0b6d5>pink</font>!
-My job is to keep all aspects of TEN (and TOHE itself) a fun and welcoming place for all.
+My job is to keep all aspects of The Enhanced Network (and TOHE itself) a fun and welcoming place for all.
 This means I'm keeping everyone in check, including your very own project lead! 😉
 </details>

 ---